Alexander Faulkner Shand: Life

-Alexander Faulkner Shand FBA (20 May 1858 – 6 January 1936) was an English writer and barrister.
-Born in Bayswater, London, he was the son of Hugh Morton Shand, a Scot (grandson of William Shand, 2nd Laird of Craigellie), and his wife Edrica Faulkner, the Italian-born daughter of Joshua Wilson Faulkner of Kent.
+Alexander Faulkner Shand was born in Bayswater, London. he was the son of Hugh Morton Shand, a Scot (grandson of William Shand, 2nd Laird of Craigellie), and his wife Edrica Faulkner, the Italian-born daughter of Joshua Wilson Faulkner of Kent.
+Shand is said to have been briefly engaged to Irish author Constance Lloyd, who went on to marry Oscar Wilde.
+Shand later married Augusta Mary Coates.

+Cambridge University conferred the B.A. in 1882 and the M.A. in 1896.
 He was a founding member of the British Psychological Society in 1901 and was awarded with honorary membership in 1934.
 He was elected a Fellow of the British Academy (FBA).